LaurieBB/PokemonExplorerApplication/README.md

 ### React Components

-TODO COME BACK HERE

 I chose to make seperate components for the header, footer, pagination and search bar as these are re-used throughout multiple search pages, as well as attempting to follow the principle of smallest possible components.
 These can all be found in the "src/components/layout" folder.

 My larger components are stored in "src/components/features" which make up the main body of both the Landing Page and the Pokemon Details page.
-The landing page consists of a client component "/poke-card-layout.jsx" which makes the API calls by calling the "src/api/fetch-pokemon.jsx" function and then iterately calls the "poke-card.jsx" component to show the information found.
+The landing page consists of a client component "/poke-card-layout.jsx" which makes the API calls by calling the "src/api/fetch-pokemon.jsx" function and then iterately calls the "/poke-card.jsx" component to show the information found.
 The "PokeCardLayout" function also handles the State for the landing page.

-client components:

-- search.jsx
-- pagination.jsx

-I have made a weird decision in terms of rendering the pages of pokemon, I have used a URL-based method to remember which page to return to when after selecting "return home" on the detailed pokemon page.
-However, it would be inefficient to constantly use this method to change pages as it would require re-rendering from the server, therefore, I have chosen to have a client-side update of the pages of pokemon, but only on return update the URL.
+I did this to attempt to have the smallest client component I could, to follow Next.js best practices.

+If I had more time, I would have taken the "poke-desc-layout" component that holds the Pokemon Details page data and split it into smaller components.
+This would better fit with Next.js conventions and would be very easy to do, I just simply ran out of time.

 ### shadcn/ui Components